Please find more information on the cookies here

 Please note that a visit is only possible with our tourguide and it is necessary to make prior arrangements at least one week before your planned visit.
 Register here ››

-Fee: HUF 1.800 / person entrance fee to the crypt (no concession), plus the fee of the guided tour: HUF 16.000 / group (in foreing language)
+Fee: entrance fee to permanent exhibition, plus the fee of the guided tour: HUF 20.000 / group (in foreign language)

 Maximum number of participants per group: 15 people